Home Compare OTIS vs VLTO

 Otis Worldwide vs Veralto: Which Stock Looks Stronger in 2026?

-Otis Worldwide holds the cleaner structural position, with the lead spread across growth and profitability.
+Otis Worldwide holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Veralto still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.